-The detector writes 2 raw files per receiver.
-An offline image reconstruction executable has been written to collate the possible files together and produce cbf files.
-The executable uses the CBFlib-0.9.5 library (downloaded from the web as it download some architecture dependent packages at installation).
+The cbf executable executable uses the CBFlib-0.9.5 library (downloaded from the web as it download some architecture dependent packages at installation).
+Edit the Makefile to correctly point at it.

 At cSAXS, the CBFlib-0.9.5 has been compiled -such that the required packages are downloaded in /sls/X12SA/data/x12saop/EigerPackage/CBFlib-0.9.5.